Master of Physician Assistant Studies (MPAS)

 Medical Terminology (1)

 All prerequisite courses must be passed with a grade of "C" or better and be completed prior to matriculation.
-Applicants must have a cumulative undergraduate science GPA of at least 3.0 and a cumulative undergraduate overall GPA of at least 3.0 on a 4.0 scale.
+Applicants must have an overall science GPA of at least 3.0 and an overall GPA of at least 3.0 on a 4.0 scale.

 All applicants who were born outside of the United States and who did not graduate from a United States high school will be required to submit internet-based TOEFL (iBT) scores with their application.
+There are no exceptions to this requirement, including having attained upper-level education in the United States.
 A minimum total score of 100 (with at least 25 in each section) is required.
 The Educational Testing Service (ETS) code for submitting your score to CASPA is C981.

 what can i do with my degree?